-The students of Raymond School District will express or demonstrate that they feel safe and supported, and that they believe their voices are heard and valued.
 The students of the Raymond School District will be consistently supported by a coordinated system of strategies, programs and protocols designed to protect their safety and well-being while nurturing resilience and the adaptive coping strategies they need to thrive in school and in life.

-Conduct or examine a baseline student survey and data to take steps to strengthen the District-wide campaigns/programs that

-- provide social and emotional support for students (e.g. anti bullying). - Provide ALICE (Alert, Lockdown, Inform, Counter, Evacuate) training to all staff and students. - Include budget requirements for expanded programs or campaigns as part of the proposed 2019-20 school budget.
+- Conduct or examine a baseline student survey and data to take steps to strengthen the District-wide campaigns/programs that provide social and emotional support for students (e.g. anti bullying). - Provide ALICE (Alert, Lockdown, Inform, Counter, Evacuate) training to all staff and students. - Include budget requirements for expanded programs or campaigns as part of the proposed 2019-20 school budget.